Magform/articleAnalyzer/README.md

 # articleAnalyzer
-A software capable of download (download) articles from online newspapers rendered available from various sources and to extract and visualize terms most "important" in the set of downloaded articles.
+A software capable of downloading articles from online newspapers available from various sources and to extract and visualize the most important terms in the set of downloaded articles.

 ## to build
     mvn install